epam/edp-install/docs/user-guide/add-autotest.md

   a.
 Import - this strategy allows configuring a replication from the Git server.

   !!! note
-      In order to use the import strategy, make sure to adjust it by following the [Adjust Import Strategy](../operator-guide/import-strategy.md) page.
+      In order to use the import strategy, make sure to adjust it by following the [Enable VCS Import Strategy](../operator-guide/import-strategy.md) page.

   b.
 In the **Git Server** field, select the necessary Git server from the drop-down list.

   c.
 In the Relative path field, indicate the respective path to the repository, e.g. **/epmd-edp/examples/basic/edp-auto-tests-simple-example**.

-4. After completing the Codebase Info menu step, click the Proceed button to be switched to the next menu.
+4. After completing the Codebase Info menu step, click the Proceed button to switch to the next menu.

   ## The Autotest Info Menu